printfn/raytracer/README.md

 The following dependencies are *required*:

 * CMake (to build the project)
-* libpng
+* libjxl
 * X11 (available on macOS via XQuartz, or `sudo apt install libx11-dev` on Debian)

-CMake should be able to find libpng and X11 automatically.
+CMake should be able to find libjxl and X11 automatically.

 Instructions for building: